 Firm partner Greg Coleman and attorneys Mark Silvey and Adam Edwards served as co-counsel on this class action lawsuit.
 The accomplished team of product liability lawyers at Greg Coleman Law represents clients throughout the country who have been harmed physically or financially by a defective product.

-We offer free consultations for individuals to learn more about their legal options and do not charge any fees unless you recover compensation.
+Our Knoxville personal injury lawyers offer free consultations for individuals to learn more about their legal options and do not charge any fees unless you recover compensation.